To Our Valued Customers,

 - Have all guests and staff wear masks when not seated at a table

 - Have a sanitation supervisor on each shift to ensure sanitation protocols are executed properly and consistently

-- Reduce the number of dining seats by 25% to maintain social distancing
+- Reduce the number of dining seats to maintain social distancing

-- Eliminate reusable and or paper menus – replacing them with an online menu which are safer and allow more flexibility in offerings to maintain good value for the guests.
+- Replacing our reusable menus with an online menu which is safer and allows more flexibility in offerings to maintain good value for our guests

 - Sanitize condiments and all touched surfaces after each use